echronos/echronos/components/acamar/docs.md

 The [Configuration Reference] chapter describes the available configuration options for each type of object in the RTOS.

+## The Acamar Variant

+The acamar variant of the RTOS is a bare-bones RTOS with a single feature: context switching between multiple tasks.
+This narrow feature set makes it a good candidate to start experimenting with the RTOS, but is unlikely to provide much benefit to real-world applications.

+An application built on top of this RTOS variant barely differs from an application that does not use any operating system at all.
+The main difference is that the application logic can be split into multiple [Tasks].
+For example, periodic sensor reads and user interaction could be performed by two separate tasks.

+Since there is no scheduler in the RTOS variant, the tasks need to explicitly switch between each other.
+To do so, they call the [<span class="api">yield_to</span>] API function, specifying the other task, respectively, as the target of the context switch.

+For more complex application behavior, the RTOS provides other variants with more features.

 ## Startup

 The RTOS does not start automatically when a system boots.